Vammaisten tulkkauspalvelukeskuksen etäpalvelussa (videokanava) havaittu häiriö jatkuu More information

 Child care allowances are not paid for periods shorter than one month.
 The allowance period does not have to start from the beginning of the month.
 The minimum allowance period includes the periods of child care allowances of both parents.

-The one-month minimum requirement is also met when the child home care allowance continues after the period of paternity allowance so that the periods of child home care allowance last for at least 30 days in total.
+The one-month minimum requirement is also met when the child home care allowance continues after the period of paternity allowance so that the periods of child home care allowance last for at least one month in total.

 Child care leave for working parents